aidenwaring/CA_T2A1_Workbook/README.md

 - Apache Storm - Processing Computation Framework
 - Google Cloud Bigtable - Data Stirage System

-##### Hardware
+##### b.
+Hardware

-Spotify uses the Google Cloud Platform for their hosting infrastrucutre, having moved from their own phyisical servers back in 2018.
+Spotify uses the Google Cloud Platform for their hosting infrastrucutre, having moved from their own phyisical servers back in 2018.[Reference](https://labs.spotify.com/2019/12/09/views-from-the-cloud-a-history-of-spotifys-journey-to-the-cloud-part-1/)

-##### Interaction of Technologies
+##### c.
+Interaction of Technologies

 - Google Analytics - Provides Spotify with an analytics service for their website traffic reporting
 - Twilio SendGrid - Used to deliver transactional and marketing email content to subscribers